colt4by5/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 ## Additional Information

-### Changing the default port
+### Changing The Default Port

 1. Launch powershell and [connect to your device.](../connect-your-device/PowerShell.md)
-2. Download [TakeRegistryOwnership](https://github.com/ms-iot/iot-utilities/tree/master/TakeRegistryOwnership) tool, build it, and copy it to your device.
+2. Download the [TakeRegistryOwnership](https://github.com/ms-iot/iot-utilities/tree/master/TakeRegistryOwnership) tool, build it, and copy it to your device.
 3. Take ownership of the registry key for the service by running

         .\TakeRegistryOwnership.exe MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\webmanagement\service